wxWidgets/wxWidgets/docs/mgl/readme.txt

-  Welcome to wxWidgets/MGL 2.8.0
+  Welcome to wxWidgets/MGL

-You have downloaded version 2.8.0 of the MGL port of the wxWidgets GUI library.
+You have downloaded the MGL port of the wxWidgets GUI library.
 This runs on top of SciTech MGL library (http://www.scitechsoft.com/) that is available for variety of operating systems and comes with support for embedded devices.

 More information about the wxWidgets project as a whole can be found at: